zalando/postgres-operator/docs/reference/cluster_manifest.md

   It should be a [Spilo](https://github.com/zalando/spilo) image.
 Optional.

 * **schedulerName**
-  specifies the scheduling profile for pods.
+  specifies the scheduling profile for database pods.
 If no value is provided K8s' `default-scheduler` will be used.
 Optional.

 * **spiloRunAsUser**